 Two suspects in custody after second high-speed chase through Baton Rouge on Thursday

-BATON ROUGE - Two people were arrested after a high-speed chase involving a stolen car Thursday, marking the second police chase within four hours through Baton Rouge.
+BATON ROUGE - Two people were arrested after a high-speed chase involving a stolen car Thursday, marking the second police chase through Baton Rouge within four hours.

 The Baton Rouge Police Department said around 6:15 p.m. that the chase near Brookline Avenue ended with two suspects arrested after trying to flee from officers on foot.